erkexzcx/stalkerhek/README.md

-# WIP - Stalkerhek
+# Stalkerhek

 [![Build Status](https://travis-ci.com/erkexzcx/stalkerhek.svg?branch=master)](https://travis-ci.com/erkexzcx/stalkerhek)
 [![Go Report Card](https://goreportcard.com/badge/github.com/erkexzcx/stalkerhek)](https://goreportcard.com/report/github.com/erkexzcx/stalkerhek)

-*Stalker* is a pretty popular IPTV streaming solution.
-Usually you can buy a TV box with preconfigured credentials and stalker portal (URL).
-Stalker TV box has it's own unique device ID (actually 2 IDs), signature, mac address and so on.
-On top of that, if you share your authentication details and set-up another TV box, the other one will get disconnected, making it possible to only watch on a single device at the same time.
+*Stalker* is a popular IPTV streaming solution.
+You can buy a preconfigured TV box or buy Stalker portal connection details which can be used with special TV Boxes or emulators such as [Stbemu](https://play.google.com/store/search?q=StbEmu).
+Stalker portal connection details consist of username & password pair, 2 unique device IDs, signature, mac address and so on.
+On top of that, if you setup Stalker portal in another TV Box, the other one will get disconnected, making it possible to only watch on a single device at the same time.

-This software allows you to watch Stalker TV on VLC or Kodi and on multiple devices.
-It serves IPTV as M3U playlist and acts as a proxy.
+**Stalkerhek** is a middleware/proxy/gateway application that allows watching Stalker IPTV on a simple video players, like VLC.
+Stalkerhek serves HLS (M3U) playlist via its integrated HTTP server, rewritting all the further links and effectively hiding original viewer's source IP from the Stalker portal.

-# Advantages:
+Advantages:

-Here are some advatages:
-* Play on VLC rather than using emulator or STB boxes.
-* This app is the only way to play Stalker IPTV on jailbroken PS3, Movian player.
+* Watch Stalker IPTV on a simple media players (e.g. VLC).
+* Watch on multiple devices, even from different source IP addresses, at the same time.

+Disadvantages/missing features:
+* Based on reverse-engineering.
+Expect some channels/configurations not to work at all.
+* No catching (if 5 viewers are watching the same IPTV channel at the same time, then IPTV channel will receive 5x more requests).
+* No VOD.
+* No EPG.

-# How to use
+# Usage

-This app might contain bugs and "it works for me", so you have been warned.

-## 1. Extract stalker credentials and other stuff required to connect
+## 1. Extract Stalker authorization details from TV box

+You can skip this step if you have below details already **and** you are sure that they are working.

 To extract all the authentication details, use wireshark to capture HTTP requests and analyse them by hand.
 I used **capture** filter `port 80 and tcp[((tcp[12:1] & 0xf0) >> 2):4] = 0x47455420` and **display** filter `http.request.method == GET`.
 You will likely want to use MITM attack using [arpspoof](https://www.irongeek.com/i.php?page=security/arpspoof).
 You will also need to restart TV box when capturing requests to see your TV box logging into stalker portal with stored authentication details.
 If you are smart/lucky enough, you can use port mirroring on your router and wireshark on the mirrored-to port.
 Anyway, you must capture the traffic in any way you can.